CzB404/collectiveaccess/README.md

 The first time this command is run MySQL database will be created from scratch.

 If any error occur you can check containers status with `docker ps -a` and if something happened on backend container probably is due to a lagged start of MySQL server.
-Running `docker-compose -p film up -d` will trigger a backend restart and will fix it.
+Running `docker-compose -p collectiveaccess up -d` will trigger a backend restart and will fix it.

 Providence (admin UI) will be running on http://server-ip:8080/providence Pawtucket (client UI) will be running on http://server-ip:8080/